 Strive to minimize fragmentation of large forest blocks by focusing development on forest edges, minimizing the width of roads and road corridors extending into forests, and designing cluster developments that minimize the spatial extent of the development.
 Development projects with the least impact on large forests and all the plants and animals living within these forests are those developments built on brownfields or other previously developed land.
 These projects have the added benefit of matching sustainable development practices (for example, see: The President's Council on Sustainable Development 1999 final report, US Green Building Council's Leadership in Energy and Environmental Design certification process at http://www.usgbc.org/).

 Inventory any remaining large and/or old-growth examples across the state.
 Continue searching for large sites in excellent to good condition (A- to AB-ranked).

-Regularly assess the presence and degree of impact that gypsy moth has on this forest community.
+Regularly assess the presence and degree of impact that spongy moth has on this forest community.
 Determine the optimal fire regime for this community.

 This community is currently known from the lower Hudson Valley where it is most common in the Hudson Highlands and Shawangunk Mountains.
 Chestnut oak forests are also known from the Catskill Mountains, the Rensselaer Plateau, and it reaches its northern limit in the Lake George Valley.